 All assessment items will be standard set for competency and the marks used to calculate the composite score adjusted according to standard setting.
 Students are required to attain an overall composite score from all assessment tasks equal to or greater than 50% to achieve an NGP.
 An additional assessment will be offered to students who fail MEDIC ST 2103A/B with a composite score of 45-49%.

 Students are provided with criteria and a rubric at the beginning of the relevant semester.
 The professional competencies will be assessed during the eight Medical Practice Tutorials and account for 25% of the course mark.
-Students will be advised by email prior to tutorial 6 if there are concerns regarding their ability to reach the required professional competencies standard and will be provided with formative information.

 Assessment Related RequirementsThere are attendance requirements which must be met.
 Students must learn and appropriately use a complex set of skills to achieve the learning outcomes in the MBBS courses.
 These skills cannot be learnt without repeated practice, constructive feedback and then practice again.
 In addition, the professional competencies required of a medical professional need to be developed.
 Development of competency is through discussions, observing, practicing and demonstrating.
 Attendance at the mandatory learning activities is essential for the progressive development of the attributes and competencies required of a medical professional.
 As such, attendance at core structured learning activitiesis mandatory as per the Assessment for Coursework Policy – Procedures Section 1c.